 Vdopia runs an optimization platform and video ad exchange called Chocolate.

 There is a breed of SSP that deals in optimization only.
 By that I mean they don’t have direct ad servers and usually don’t operate their own exchanges.
 They just mediate ad networks and exchanges.
-Some of them have received funding but all are relatively small and new to the market, typically targeting smaller developers.
+Some of them have received funding but all are relatively small, typically targeting small to medium-sized developers.
 There are differentiators here, though you have to really dig in to figure out what they are.

 20+ demand sources and monthly payouts.